cav·i·ar also cav·i·are (kv-ar, kav-) n.

 The problem encountered for the presentation of caviar is that it is tasted in small quantities and seems lost in the middle of a large plate.
 That is why some manufacturers have tried to remedy this by proposing individual display units, allowing the pearl of kings to keep all of its prestige until the end of the tasting.

 The connoisseur will always prefer a plain tasting, keeping his attention to the magical fragrances of the precious little black grains.
-Recently, numerous chefs have innovated by associating caviar to some complex recipes, where the taste of the priceless black pearl, far from being buried under other ingredients, is enhanced by the set of contrasting flavors.
+Recently, numerous chefs have innovated by associating caviar to some complex recipes, where the taste of the priceless black pearl, far from being buried under other ingredients, is enhanced by the set of contrasting flavor.